lenianiva/PyPantograph/examples/README.md

 # Examples

 For a quick introduction of the API, fire up Jupyter and open `all.ipynb`.
+(Did you remember to `poetry install`?)

 ``` sh
 poetry run jupyter notebook
 ```